brucedkyle/architectures/docs/supplychain/sustainablesupplychain.md

 The following technology was chosen for this solution:

+The following technology was chosen for this solution:

-[*Red Hat OpenShift*](https://www.redhat.com/en/technologies/cloud-computing/openshift) Kubernetes offering, the hybrid platform offering allow deployment across data centers, private and public clouds as it brings choices and flexible for hosting system and services.
+[*Red Hat OpenShift*](https://www.redhat.com/en/technologies/cloud-computing/openshift) Kubernetes offering, the hybrid platform offering allow deployment across data centers, private and public clouds offering choices and flexible for hosting system and services.
+You can manage clusters and applications from a single console, with built-in security policies with [_Red Hat Advanced Cluster Management_](https://www.redhat.com/en/technologies/management/advanced-cluster-management) and [_Red Hat Advanced Cluster Security_](https://www.redhat.com/en/technologies/cloud-computing/openshift/advanced-cluster-security-kubernetes).

 [*Red Hat Ansible Automation Platform*](https://www.redhat.com/en/technologies/management/ansible) operate, scale and delegate automate IT services, track changes an update inventory, prevent configuration drift and  integrated with ITSM.

 [*Red Hat OpenShift API Management*](https://access.redhat.com/documentation/en-us/red_hat_openshift_api_management/1/guide/53dfb804-2038-4545-b917-2cb01a09ef98) is a managed API traffic control and program management service to secure, manage, and monitor APIs at every stage of the development lifecycle.

+[*Red Hat Intgration*](https://www.redhat.com/en/products/integration) is a comprehensive set of integration and messaging technologies to connect applications and data across hybrid infrastructures.
+It is an agile, distributed, containerized, and API-centric solution.
+It provides service composition and orchestration, application connectivity and data transformation, real-time message streaming, change data capture, and API management.

 [*Red Hat OpenShift DevOps*](https://www.redhat.com/en/getting-started-devops) represents an approach to culture, automation and platform design intended to deliver increased business value and responsiveness through rapid, high-quality service delivery.
 DevOps means linking legacy apps with newer cloud-native apps and infrastructure.
 A DevOps developer can link legacy apps with newer cloud-native apps and infrastructure.

 [*Business Automation Workflow*](https://www.ibm.com/products/business-automation-workflow) automate business processes, case work, task automation with Robotic Process Automation (RPA) and Intelligent Automation such as conversation intelligence.

+[*IBM Data Fabric*](https://www.ibm.com/data-fabric) empowers your teams and works across the ecosystem by connecyting data from disparate data sources in multicloud envrionments.
+In particular, [_Watson Knowledge Catalog_](https://www.ibm.com/cloud/watson-knowledge-catalog) provides you users with a catalog tool for intelligent, self-service discovery of data, models. [_Watson Query_](https://www.ibm.com/products/watson-query) provides data consumers with a universal query engine that executes distributed and virtualized queries across databases, data warehouses, data lakes, and streaming data without additional manual changes, data movement or replication.

 [*IBM Supply Chain Control Tower*](https://www.ibm.com/products/supply-chain-intelligence-suite) provides actionable visibility to orchestrate your end-to-end supply chain network, identify and understand the impact of external events to predict disruptions, and take actions based on recommendations to mitigate the upstream and downstream effects.

 [*IBM Sterling Intelligent Promising*](https://www.ibm.com/products/intelligent-promising) provides shoppers with greater certainty, choice and transparency across their buying journey.
+It includes:

+- [*IBM Sterling Fulfillment Optimizer with Watson*](https://www.ibm.com/products/fulfillment-optimizer) to determine the best location from which to fulfill an order, based on business rules, cost factors, and current inventory levels and placement
+- [*Sterling Inventory Visibility*](https://www.ibm.com/products/inventory-visibility) to processes inventory supply and demand activity to provide accurate and real-time global visibility across selling channels.

 [*IBM Planning Analytics with Watson*](https://www.ibm.com/products/planning-analytics) streamlines and integrates financial and operational planning across the enterprise.